📧 Outlook Fix

 Server outages can temporarily cause send/receive failures.

-For example, many users experience send/receive errors when an email with a large attachment gets stuck in the outbox.
+A common situation is when a large email attachment gets stuck in the outbox.

-Outlook repeatedly tries to send the email but fails, blocking other messages.
+Outlook repeatedly tries to send it but fails, blocking all other emails.

 Frequently Asked Questions